Bronkoknorb/a1tv-helpers/README.md

 First you will need to create a *Network* within the configuration of Tvheadend:
 Open the Web UI of Tvheadend (typically `http://localhost:9981`) and go to *Configuration -> DVB Inputs -> Networks*.
 Click *Add* and select *IPTV Network* as type.
-Set the *Network name* to *A1 TV*.
+Set the *Network name* to "A1 TV".
 Make sure to also set a value for *Max Input Streams*: It's the number of streams that A1 allows you to watch in parallel (typically just 1).
 For the other settings the default values should be okay.
 After creating the new *Network* you will need to find out its unique